ill-inc/biomes-game/docs/docs/basics/running-locally.md

 ## Environment Setup

+To run Biomes locally, you'll need to have 64GB of memory.

 Note that this repo supports dev containers so a quick way to setup your environment is to skip this section and [start a codespace](#github-codespaces).
 Read on for manual instructions.

 - Install the Node version manager (https://github.com/nvm-sh/nvm).